cristianoliveira/aerospace-ipc/docs/MIGRATION-2-to-3.md

 2. **Client Creation**: Function names changed
 3. **Method Access**: Methods are now organized into services
 4. **Type Access**: Types are now in their respective service packages
+5. **Unified SetFocus API**: All focus operations now use a single `SetFocus` method with a unified `SetFocusArgs` struct that supports window ID, direction, DFS direction, and DFS index

 ## Migration Steps